-“Is it possible to make ORIGINAL DESIGN mouthpieces that play better for me than the best playing vintage pieces that I’ve bought and sold for 30+ years”.
+“Is it possible to make ORIGINAL DESIGN mouthpieces that play better for me than the best playing vintage pieces that I’ve bought and sold for over 30 years”.

 I can proudly answer that with an overwhelming, “Yes”.

-This is a very unique website to educate players, set up by an OVERLY passionate professional player, educator, mouthpiece expert, and full time mouthpiece dealer for 30+ years.
+This is a very unique website to educate players, set up by an OVERLY passionate professional player, educator, mouthpiece expert, and vintage mouthpiece dealer for 34 years.
 I understand about sound and design– and what’s really going on out there in the saxophone world.
 This is NOT a website set up with just pictures of mouthpieces and price tags next to them.
 I have always helped to educate players and make a real difference in the saxophone mouthpiece world and this website has a lot of great information for players of all levels.